FAQs – Frequently Asked Questions

 - Do you have liability insurance?

 - Never assume that all tree service companies are the same because they aren’t!

 Homeowners could be held responsible for damages or injuries caused by uninsured tree companies.
 In BC, tree services companies should have personal and property damage insurance as well as WSBC coverage.
-Burley Boys carries liability insurance, and has had continuous coverage with Work Safe BC for over 30 years!
+Burley Boys carries $7 million in liability insurance, and has had continuous coverage with Work Safe BC for over 30 years!